Apply for the Master of Primary Health Care (MPHC) through the Wellington campus in 2015Apply Now

 The degree will normally be completed on a part-time basis.
 The degree shall normally require not less than two years of part-time study (or one year of full-time study) and not more than four years of part-time study (or two years of full-time study).
 Exceptions shall be permitted only with the approval of the Pro-Vice-Chancellor (Health Sciences).

-Examination of the Thesis or Dissertation
+Examination of the Thesis or Portfolio

 - The candidate's supervisor shall not be an examiner but may make a report on the work of the candidate to the Dean of the Faculty of Medicine.